Search Results

 We hope that this information will serve as a guide for eligible candidates who may be interested in running for office in the City of Sonoma.
 ELIGIBILITY In order to be eligible to run for office in the City of Sonoma you must: Be 18 years of age.
 (CA Gov. Code § 1020) Be a...

 Elections in the City of Sonoma The City Clerk's Office is responsible for conducting municipal elections within the City of Sonoma.
 The City of Sonoma conducts municipal elections on Tuesday after the first Monday in November in even numbered years.
-Five City Council Members are elected at large to staggered four-year terms of office.
-The...
+Five City Council Members are elected by district to staggered four-year terms of office.
+The following...

 Complete a Claim Form and submit it either in person, by mail, or fax to the City Clerk’s Office.
 As with all claims, you should provide any information that you believe will support your claim (i.e., estimates, photographs and diagrams).
 There is no cost associated with the filing of a claim, but be sure to...